thiethaa/jenkins-ci-build-push-docker-image/README.md

 ERROR: Error: Cannot perform an interactive login from a non TTY device : missing docker logout

+if got error : cant login ==> Cannot perform an interactive login from a non TTY device then added this command befor login on line 22 then after that, later may get another error : cant reamove credential ===> $ docker login on the terminal pass the username and password then delete this command from jenkisnfile

+                    echo "docker logging out "
+                    ${DOCKER_HOME} logout

 2. create repository on docker hub with name ===DOCKER_NAME